fazercaso/core-js-enumerable-methods/README.md

 ```
 *Figure 4*.
 Mapping an array.

-In the file `transform.rb` we have a few methods that transform items in an array.
+In the file `transform.js` we have a few methods that transform items in an array.
 The methods use `#each` to iterate.
 Refactor the methods to use `#map`.
-Tests are provided in the file `spec/transform_spec.rb`.
+Tests are provided in the file `spec/transform_spec.js`.

 ### Release 3:  Aggregating the Items in a Collection